Comparison Overview

 NAVAL GROUP company has faced a higher number of disclosed cyber incidents historically compared to Northrop Grumman company.

-In the current year, NAVAL GROUP company has reported more cyber incidents than Northrop Grumman company.
+In the current year, NAVAL GROUP company and Northrop Grumman company have not reported any cyber incidents.

 Neither NAVAL GROUP company nor Northrop Grumman company has reported experiencing a ransomware attack publicly.